Fretted terrain

+suggested that lava heating and loading of ice sheets caused melting of subsurface ice, started groundwater flow, sapping, and channel formation by back-erosion.
+In addition, the meandering morphology of many channels suggests incision by liquid water, but there is no agreement that the erosion reflects overland runoff causing erosion at steep scarps. or groundwater sapping and subsurface discharge.

+Fretted terrain and fretted channels in northeastern Arabia Terra are among the least understood landscapes on Mars, and the timing and nature of their formation remains a puzzle according to researchers who studied available photos.
+The authors of the paper found evidence for a subsurface origin of fretted channels, that includes closed depressions, plateau surface collapse, and beaded pits merging into fretted channels.
+They suggest that fretted channels are closely related to the actions of volcanos and snow/ice accumulation.

 Glaciers

 Glaciers shaped much of the observable surface in large area of Mars, including fretted terrain.
 Much of the area in high latitudes, especially the Ismenius Lacus quadrangle, is believed to still contain enormous amounts of water ice.
 The ice was probably deposited as snow during a different climate in the past.
 The tilt of Mars changes far more than the Earth's tilt.
 At times the tilt changes such that the polar ice caps sublimate and the atmosphere carries the moisture to the mid-latitudes where snow falls and accumulates.
 The Earth's tilt is stabilized by our rather large moon.
 The two moons of Mars are tiny.
 It would be difficult to take a hike on the fretted terrain because the surface is folded, pitted, and often covered with linear striations.
 The striations show the direction of movement.
 Much of this rough texture is due to sublimation of buried ice creating pits.
 The ice goes directly into a gas (this process is called sublimation) and leaves behind an empty space.
 Overlying material then collapses into the void.
 Glaciers are not pure ice; they contain dirt and rocks.